-The policemen of “F” Division, who kept a watchful eye on Drury Lane and its environs, were certainly kept busy.
-In October 1836 a shopkeeper’s errand-boy was arrested for stealing a sum of money from his master, whose name was George Pearkes.
-The boy was later caught by Pearkes in Smithfield, and he was sentenced at the Old Bailey to three days imprisonment, and a whipping.
+The policemen of F Division, who kept a watchful eye on Drury Lane and its Covent Garden environs, were certainly busy.
+In October 1836 a shopkeeper’s errand boy was arrested for stealing a sum of money from his master, whose name was George Pearkes.
+The boy was later caught by Pearkes in Smithfield, and he was sentenced at the Old Bailey to three days imprisonment and a whipping.
 He was only fifteen.

-Nothing much is known about George Pearkes until 1825, when he appears in the archives, in his early 30s, as an “oysterman” and “dealer in spruce ginger beer and British wines”.
-His premises were then in Cross Court — described as “a miserable alley” by one observer — but by 1826 he had moved round the corner to no. 13 Vinegar Yard.
-In the 1841 census he is a fishmonger, and married to a woman called Ann or Anne, who came from Bermondsey, and was nine years younger.
+Nothing much is known about George Pearkes until 1825, when he appears in the archives in his early 30s as an ‘oysterman’ and ‘dealer in spruce ginger beer and British wines’.
+His premises were then in Cross Court — described as ‘a miserable alley’ by one observer — but by 1826 he had moved round the corner to No. 13 Vinegar Yard.
+In the 1841 census he was a fishmonger, and married to a woman called Ann or Anne, who came from Bermondsey, and was nine years younger.
 There is no mention of children in this or indeed in any of the later censuses.

 But just how did the oyster do it?
 One collector of curious stories thought he had the answer: